5-MINUTE HIIT WORKOUT

 (h) access (or attempt to access) any part of the Website by any means other than through the interface provided by The Upside;

-(i) interfere with or disrupt the Website (including accessing the Website through any automated means, like scripts or web crawlers), or any servers or networks connected to the Website, or breach any policies, requirements or regulations of networks connected to the Website (including gaining unauthorised access to, use or monitoring of data or traffic thereon); or
+(i) interfere with or disrupt the Website (including accessing the Website through any automated means, like scripts or web crawlers), or any servers or networks connected to the Website, or breach any policies, requirements or regulations of networks connected to the Website (including gaining unauthorized access to, use or monitoring of data or traffic thereon); or

 (j) plan or engage in any potentially fraudulent, illegal or offensive activity.

-The Upside takes all reasonable steps to ensure your Personal information is secure and to prevent any unauthorised access, collection, use, disclosure, copying, modification, leakage, loss, damage or alternation of your Personal Information.
+The Upside takes all reasonable steps to ensure your Personal information is secure and to prevent any unauthorized access, collection, use, disclosure, copying, modification, leakage, loss, damage or alternation of your Personal Information.
 We work with secure data networks protected passwords.
 We use security measures in order to safeguard your identifying details.
 We also limit access to personal information to our and our affiliates' employees who we believe reasonably.

 Please note however, that no method of electronic transmission or storage is 100% secure and we, cannot guarantee the absolute security of your Personal Information.
-All Personal Information disclosed to us is at your own risk and we are not liable for any unauthorised access to your Personal Information.
+All Personal Information disclosed to us is at your own risk and we are not liable for any unauthorized access to your Personal Information.